awqx/stat111-2023/docs/index.md

 Yes.

+### Is there a queue for OH?

+**No.**

+I eschew the queue.
+Most students have the same questions and it's pretty easy to move around and gather people with similar questions.

+Office hours often have guest TFs, like Jason Zhou, who sometimes gets bored in his Stat 149 OH and will help out with Stat 111.

+### What's covered in section?

+My section covers the material for the week including the lecture that immediately precedes it.
+Section material will be relevant for the homework due 8 days after section, not 1 day.

 ### Help!
 I can't make it to in-person section or office hours.

 First, try posting on [Ed](https://edstem.org/us/courses/32950/discussion/).
 Make the question *private* if it involves your personal work that would violate the Honor Code if shared for every student.
-Make the question *public* if it's a general clarifying question, including questions about how a problem is worded/expectations of work, content covered in lecture or the textbook, or course guidelines.
+Make the question *public* if it's general clarification, including questions about how a problem is worded, expectations of work, content covered in lecture or the textbook, or course guidelines.

 If a question is urgent, do NOT email me because I already get instant email notifications from Ed (it is categorically worse because on Ed the entire teaching staff can respond to help you).
 The only faster way I would respond is through instant messaging services, which I will not publicize and you will have to ask for in-person or through email.